ianyepan/ianyepan.github.io/_posts/2021-05-12-system-default-monospace-fonts-pt2.md

 exaggeratedly curvy parentheses.
 In fact, if you put an opening and closing parenthesis next to each other, they'd almost form a circle.
 Similarly, if you have an empty pair of square brackets, they'd almost form a square.
-Finally, Monaco is somewhat narrower than other popular monospace fonts, so with the same font size, you could fit more horizontal content on the screen.
+Lastly, Monaco is somewhat narrower than other popular monospace fonts, so with the same font size, you could fit more horizontal content on the screen.

 There is one downside to using Monaco, though.
 Because of its overly curvy appearance, it's sometimes hard to align the code visually